How do the current herpes medications (pills) work?

 Famcyclovir’s brand name is Famvir.
-It is a prodrug of a different antiviral called penciclovir, which is very similar to Valacyclovir.
+It is a drug of a different antiviral called penciclovir, which is very similar to Valacyclovir.
 Famcyclovir has been approved for the treatment and suppression of genital herpes, however, its efficacy has not been established in regards to treatment of the first initial outbreak.
 It can be prescribed as a daily medication to help stop outbreaks from coming back, however, it is normally only prescribed in this way (as a suppressive) if the outbreaks are very frequent, such as 6 or more per year.

 Famcyclovir needs to be taken the least frequently out of all of the herpes medications, but is more expensive.
 It should be taken no less than two times a day to be effective for genital herpes, but only once a day for cold sores.
 Like all of the herpes medications, it should be started at the first sign of symptoms, such as tingling or itching, to be most effective.

 Current research has not found any major differences in the safety or effectiveness of these three antiviral drugs.
 All three medications can be taken at the first sign of an outbreak, or taken daily to help suppress the virus and prevent a recurrence of symptoms.

 There is limited data on how effective famciclovir is during the first primary outbreak, and for this reason acyclovir or valacyclovir are normally prescribed during the first genital herpes outbreak.